Political platform

-A political party platform (US English), party program, or party manifesto (preferential term in British & often Commonwealth English) is a formal set of principal goals which are supported by a political party or individual candidate, in order to appeal to the general public, for the ultimate purpose of garnering the general public's support and votes about complicated topics or issues.
+A political party platform (North American English), party program, or party manifesto (preferential term in British and often Commonwealth English) is a formal set of principal goals which are supported by a political party or individual candidate, to appeal to the general public, for the ultimate purpose of garnering the general public's support and votes about complicated topics or issues.
 A component of a political platform is often called a plank – the opinions and viewpoints about an individual topic, as held by a party, person, or organization.
-The word plank depicts a component of an overall political platform, as a metaphorical reference to a basic stage made of boards or planks of wood.
+The word "plank" depicts a component of an overall political platform, as a metaphorical reference to a basic stage made of boards or planks of wood.
 The metaphor can return to its literal origin when public speaking or debates are actually held upon a physical platform.

 In the United Kingdom and certain other countries, the party platform is referred to as the party's "manifesto" or political programme.
-Across the Western world, political parties are highly likely to fulfill their election promises.
+The manifesto contains election pledges, or election promises.
+Across the Western world, political parties in power are highly likely to fulfill their election promises, research has found.